edcarp/2019-05-24-social/README.md

 ## Mailing List

-If you want to register to the EdCarp mailing list and/or you want to be involved as an helper or an instructor in a EdCarp Workshop fill this [form](http://eepurl.com/gl4MsX)
+If you want to register to the EdCarp mailing list and/or you want to be involved as an helper or an instructor in a EdCarp Workshops fill this [form](http://eepurl.com/gl4MsX)

 ## Code of Conduct